01 The Situation

 Elite Gaming Live partners with schools on the east coast to bring organized after school eSports leagues, STEM education courses, and other video game activities to students who would otherwise have no after-school programs of interest.

-Why a Website Redesign?
+Why a Redesign?

 The website will need to accommodate new features and mature aesthetically while still remaining true to current brand guidelines.
 Stakeholders would like to improve interactivity and ease of use.
 I will create the necessary UI assets, information architecture guides, and other design deliverables in order to bridge the gap between design and development.